Schedule Now Pay Bill

 Omicron

 People who are up to date on their vaccines can get breakthrough infections.
 They can then spread the virus to others.
 But the COVID-19 vaccines can work to prevent severe illness.
-To strengthen your protection against the virus that causes COVID-19, the CDC recommends staying up to date with COVID-19 vaccines and boosters for which you are eligible.
+To strengthen your protection against the virus that causes COVID-19, the CDC recommends staying up to date with COVID-19 vaccines for which you are eligible.